erikshestopal/text-mask/react/README.md

 ```

 `<MaskedInput/>` is fully compatible with `<input/>` element.
 So, you can
-pass it CSS classes, a placeholder attribute, or even an `onChange` or `onBlur` handler.
+pass it CSS classes, a placeholder attribute, or even an `onBlur` handler.

 For example, the following works: